Ondřej Palát: Tampa Bay Lightning (2011–2022)

 Following their deep playoff run, Palát reunited with Johnson and Kucherov for the Lightning's exhibition games before the start of the 2015–16 regular season.
 However, the trio struggled offensively through the team's first 13 games and were limited to only three even-strength points.
 As such, coach Jon Cooper split them up on different lines, and Palát and Kucherov were promoted to the Lightning's top line with Stamkos.
 Shortly after joining the top line, Palát suffered a lower-body injury and was expected to miss three to five weeks.
 At the time of the injury, he had two goals and five assists through 16 games.
 Palát missed 12 games to recover from an ankle injury but was re-injured two games after returning on 12 December 2015.
-He missed another eight games before returning on 2 January 2016 for the Lightning's 3–2 win over the Minnesota Wild.
+He missed another eight games before returning on 2 January 2016, for the Lightning's 3–2 win over the Minnesota Wild.
 In his return, Palát was reunited on a line with Kucherov and Johnson and recorded an assist.
 In the seven games following his return, the team had a 6–1 record and maintained a five-game winning streak.
 Over those seven games, Palát recorded one goal and three assists while often playing with Stamkos and Vladislav Namestnikov.
 Through late February and early March, the Lightning set a new franchise record with nine consecutive wins.
-In their record-setting win on 5 March against the Carolina Hurricanes, the "Triplets line" were briefly reunited and combined for three goals and three assists.
+In their record-setting win on 5 March, against the Carolina Hurricanes, the "Triplets line" were briefly reunited and combined for three goals and three assists.
 Over their seventh, eight, and ninth wins, Johnson, Palát and Kucherov combined for 12 points.
 Although their win streak was stymied at nine, Palát tied a franchise record a few games later against the Columbus Blue Jackets.
 Palát and Stamkos both recorded shorthanded goals within 3:45 of each other to become the first set of teammates to score shorthanded goals in the same game since 2003.
 Palát tallied 22 points over the Lightning's final 22 games of the season and helped them qualify for the 2016 Stanley Cup playoffs.
 He finished the season with 16 goals and 24 assists for 40 points through 62 games.
 While it was expected that the "Triplets line" would be reunited for their second consecutive first round meeting against the Detroit Red Wings (largely due to captain Steven Stamkos being sidelined due to a blood clot), Palát was relegated to a line with Valtteri Filppula and Jonathan Drouin.
-In Game 4's 3–2 win, Palát scored the game-winning goal against Petr Mrazek to give the Lighting a 3–1 series lead to extend the Lightning's series lead and push the Red Wings to a final death Game 5.
+In game 4's 3–2 win, Palát scored the game-winning goal against Petr Mrazek to give the Lighting a 3–1 series lead to extend the Lightning's series lead and push the Red Wings to a final death game 5.
 After eliminating the Red Wings, Palát was reunited with Tyler Johnson and Nikita Kucherov for the second round against the New York Islanders.
 In their first game back together, Palát and Kuckerov both assisted on one of Johnson's two goals to help the Lightning even the series 1–1.
-After eliminating the Islanders in five games, Palát and the Lightning qualified for the Eastern Conference Finals for the second consecutive year.
+After eliminating the Islanders in five games, Palát and the Lightning qualified for the Eastern Conference finals for the second consecutive year.
 For their series against the Penguins, the "Triplets line" was again split up and Palát joined Alex Killorn and Jonathan Drouin on the Lightning's second line.
-All three members of this line scored in Game 1 to help the Lightning beat the Penguins 3–1.
+All three members of this line scored in game 1 to help the Lightning beat the Penguins 3–1.
 However, as the Lightning began to struggle offensively, the "Triplets line" were periodically reunited in an effort to boost the team's scoring.
-While reunited in Game 3, Johnson and Palat scored one goal each but could not match the Penguin's lead.
-They were more successful in Game 5 and combined for the Lightning's game-tying goal by Nikita Kucherov to put the Lightning within one win of a second consecutive appearance in the 2016 Stanley Cup Finals.
+While reunited in game 3, Johnson and Palat scored one goal each but could not match the Penguin's lead.
+They were more successful in game 5 and combined for the Lightning's game-tying goal by Nikita Kucherov to put the Lightning within one win of a second consecutive appearance in the 2016 Stanley Cup Final.